 The material in the first paragraph of section 2.2 could be moved up to the Introduction to explain the energy justice framework and help motivate your study, which applies this framework in the context of Malawi.

 At the end of the literature review, please give details, based on the other authors’ work that you have reviewed, on what each aspect of the energy justice trilemma signifies in Malawi?
 How do you understand energy supply, energy access, and sustainability in your study?
 What questions did you ask your interviewees to see how they each understood each of these three aspects?

+Addressed comment over energy justice- introduction to energy justice provided at beginning of paper to frame in context of Malawi.

+We have replaced supply with generation to clarify ambiguity over meaning.

+Have clarified in text where energy access refers to 1) electricity access of 2) access to electricity and clean cooking solutions

+Recognition in methods of normativity of concept of justice and of differing stakeholder background and assumptions.
+This research does not seek to generalize stakeholder perspectives and recognizes inherent subjectivity in all research.

 Methods